Frequently Asked Questions

 Will you release a downloadable desktop version?

 We do not rule it out, but we are not working on this now.
 The new WASM and WebGL standards allow for graphical applications that run on web browsers at speeds like native code.
-Compiled to WASM programs (the technology we are using on the client side) are automatically assembled to native code for your CPU just after download, therefore it runs as fast as a native desktop application, because it is native code.
+Compiled to WASM programs (the technology we are using on the client side) are automatically assembled to native code for your CPU just after download, therefore it runs as fast as a native desktop application.
 Also, since server side performs almost all computing except graphics, your PC gets alleviated.

 We think this approach brings great advantages.
 You can play from your Windows desktop PC at home, but likewise from your Mac laptop elsewhere.
 In addition, you have not to worry about any sowftare installation, configuration or update.
 Almost any current PC comes with a standards compliant browser and working graphics drivers preinstalled.
 This is all you need.

-Will you release an VR version of the simulator?
+Will you release a VR version of the simulator?

 We are conducting some tests with VR.
 Although it will not be in the coming releases, eventually RunOnRails will enter the VR world.
 Note that VR technology is still experimental in web browsers.